 Take the Online Active Shooter Response Training

-The Active Shooter training (Campus Scenario) provides the individual Faculty, Staff or Student with critical guidance on how to recognize and respond to an active shooter situation.
+The Armed Aggressor – Run Hide Fight training video provides you with critical guidance on how to recognize and respond to an active shooter situation.
 An A-Number is required to take the training.

 Homeland Security Resources